voximplant/flutter_callkit/README.md

 - Use FCXPlugin.processPushCompletion (dart) to execute completion block received from push (iOS 11+ only)
 - FCXCallController and FCXProvider are only allowed in single instance (use it as a singletone)

+Note that UUID's passed to FCXProvider will be uppercased by the CallKit.

 ### Initialization

 ```dart